simoneau/simoneau.github.com/resume.md

 - Served on the Language Design Team.
 - Worked with Quality Engineering to implement new testing services.

-#### Curve Fitting Toolbox Developer (1998-2001)
-Developed the product from idea to 1.0 as a core member of a small team.

-- Contributed to all aspects of project, including market analysis, use case development, feature prioritization, API and UI design, implementation, testing, and collecting beta feedback.
-- Implemented the Java AWT-based user interface.
-- Contributed to the MATLAB API implementation.

 #### MATLAB Central Developer (2001-2011)
 Helped design and implement [the MATLAB user community site](https://www.mathworks.com/matlabcentral/).